Maria Obrucheva

 1839

-Born the daughter of an army general, Alexander Afnasevich Obruchev from Tver Oblast, with a traditional, conservative outlook on society.
+Born the daughter of an army general, Alexander Afnasevich Obruchev from Tver Oblast.
+He was a landowner with a traditional, conservative outlook on society.
+Noble parents were worried about the attitudes of the new generation, they preferred the conventional roles of wife, hostess and mother.
+Privilege and rank were acquired through husbands and fathers [TFRWP, 14].
 The primary goal for his daughter was to wed her to another general or wealthy landowner suitable for marriage (meaning had significant wealth).
 Woman had no rights of their own, they were legally considered property of their fathers until they became property of their husbands.
 This was consistent with society across many countries, at least in Russia women could inherit land.
 It was one of the few advantages they held over women in other countries.

 1859